Edílson (footballer, born 1941)

 Edílson Rodrigues Vieira (31 July 1941 – 18 March 2024), known as just Edílson, was a Brazilian footballer.

 Clubs career

 Revealed by the amateur sectors of Vasco da Gama, Edílson also stood out playing for Portuguesa de Desportos, São Paulo FC and Bangu.

 International career

 Edílson was part of the Brazil national team that competed in the 1959 Pan American Games, where the team won the silver medal.
+He made one appearance for the Brazil national team in 1965.

 Death

 Edílson died at the age of 82, on 18 March 2024, in Rio de Janeiro.